oleganza/iovm2/README.txt

   2. vm1 records call statistics for every message
   3. when particular message evaluation is considered as a hotspot, vm1 starts recording a bytecode stream
-  4. where bytecode stream is available, vm1 drops execution to vm2 interpretor
+  4. where bytecode stream is available, vm1 drops execution to vm2 interpreter
-  5. interpretor walks bytecode stream and applies optimizing filters
+  5. interpreter walks bytecode stream and applies optimizing filters
   6. each filter is built in such way that it passes bytecode through without changes when it is not properly optimized by a previous filter.
      This allows to avoid blocking execution flow by aggressive stop-the-world